Thursday February 27, 2014

 10. Once you’ve learnt that not being able to read doesn’t mean you’re stupid, you’re pretty much indestructible.

-Footnote – Since writing these words Olivia has passed her IB diploma and the world is her oyster.
+Footnote – Since writing these words Olivia has passed her IB diploma and is now studying jazz vocals at the Royal Welsh College of Music.